College of Education

 Tran, H., & Bon, S. (2015).
 Assessing Multiple Stakeholders' Perceptions of an Effective Principal Evaluation System.
 Education Leadership Review, 16(2), 1-15

-Peer-Reviewed Published Textbook
+Peer-Reviewed Published Textbooks

 Tran, H. (2016).
 Taking the Mystery Out of South Carolina School Finance.
 NCPEA Press.
 Ypsilanti, Michigan.

-Tran, H., Platt, S., Sumpter, R., Nallo, B., & Hutto, M. Engineering Faculty Diversity Initiatives (2017).
-Association for the Study of Higher Education.
+Tran, H., Platt, S., Sumpter, R., Nallo, B., & Hutto, M. (2017).
+Engineering Faculty Diversity Initiatives.
+Association for the Study of Higher Education 2017.